 Applying to the University of Delaware

-1. Complete the application for the University of Delaware and the $75 application fee.
+1. Complete the Common Application for the University of Delaware and the $75 application fee.

 2. Send official transcripts/examination results* for all secondary and post-secondary work to the Office of Undergraduate Admissions.

 4. Provide a letter of recommendation.

 *Applicants who are attending or who have previously attended an international college/university must provide a credential evaluation from International Education Research Foundation (IERF)—WES evaluations are no longer accepted.

 **Require official TOEFL scores from ETS testing service.
 School code: 5811

 ***To verify scores, students may send a copy, screenshot or photo of the full IELTS test score page or report.